SOUTH NORMANTON is a parish, 2¼ miles east from Alfreton,

 Shardlow Henry, butcher, High street

-Simeon Edward A. assistant surgeon to Dr. John J. Bingham, Alfreton
+Simeon Edward A. assistant surgeon to Dr. John J. Bingham, Alfreton road

 Slater George, farmer